 At first, I was angry at myself for not devising a more secure lid.
-Then I felt momentary anger toward Creator—what kind of world is this where such precious little ones die before they get a chance to fly?
+Then I felt momentary anger toward Creator: what kind of world is this where precious little ones pass on before they get a chance to fly?
 Asleep at the wheel again, O’ Omnipresent, Omnipotent, and Omniscient One?

 And then I remembered.

-I remembered the newer and more sensible images of the Divine that have emerged from the cumulative evidence.
-God is not a big man in the sky who controls all events: “I’ll smite this one, save this one, a miracle for her, a disappointment for him.”
+I remembered newer and more sensible images of Source that have emerged from the collective evidence.
+One Mind is not a big man in the sky who controls all events: “I’ll smite this one, save this one, a miracle for her, a disappointment for him.”

-I recalled the wealth of reports that God is, rather, a life-force, a power, a supreme intelligence and energy that creates, sustains, and pervades all life.
-This phenomenon is an unfathomable depth of love, light, peace and joy.
+I recalled the wealth of reports that the Light is a life-force, a power, a supreme intelligence and energy that creates, sustains, and pervades all life.
+This phenomenon is an unfathomable depth of love, peace, joy, and creativity.
 The Ground of All Being is all and is in all.
 That includes you and me and those baby birds.

-Having remembered, I gently scooped their shriveled bodies out and recycled the physical vehicles that their life-energy had abandoned.
+Having remembered, I gently scooped their shriveled bodies out and recycled those physical vehicles that their life force had abandoned.
 I cleaned out the box to prepare it for the next family.
-I breathed deeply, recalling once again how exquisitely and perfectly designed this physical experience is for service, adventure, growth and enjoyment.
+I breathed deeply, recalling once again how exquisitely and perfectly designed this earthly experience is for loving, service, adventure, growth and enjoyment.

-Although we are spiritually imperishable, our physical bodies are not.
+Although we are energetically immortal, our physical bodies are not.

 Then his young son died.
-Years later, he was a bitter atheist and scoffed at any idea of a Divine Being.
+Years later, he was a bitter atheist and scoffed at any idea of a Higher Power.

-Needless to say, none of these answers is very satisfying to those who think for themselves, especially those in the midst of grief.
-In all of them, God becomes a puppeteer or a capricious dictator who mandates every detail of human existence despite the immense pain and suffering caused.
+Needless to say, these answers are not satisfying to those in the midst of grief, especially those who think for themselves.
+In each of those answers, Life Source becomes a puppeteer or capricious dictator who mandates every detail of human existence despite the immense pain and suffering caused.

 To be fair, pastors in the past did not have the wealth of evidence assembled in Soul Proof.
 As such, they could only offer their faith and what they had been taught.
-That is important, but is much more so when paired with evidence-based knowledge.
+Faith and religious instruction are important, but much more so when paired with sensible and evidence-based knowledge.

-We each create our lives and, it appears, we—as souls—choose major events in our lives.
-As such, it’s rather silly to complain about anything.
+If you create your reality – whether consciously or unconsciously – and thus choose the possibility of major events, it doesn’t make sense to complain about anything.
 That would be like ordering a meal at a restaurant and then complaining about which foods were served.

-By the way, this “energetic predesign” model does not imply determinism since we can change our minds, make mistakes, or veer from the blueprint.
-Ideally, we choose wisely and live in alignment with Spirit, but we don’t have to.
-We need only read the daily news to know that.
+By the way, the prebirth planningmodel does not imply determinism since you can change your mind, make mistakes, or veer from the blueprint.
+Ideally, you choose wisely and live in alignment with Life Source, but you don’t have to.
+You need only read the daily news to know that.

-Expanding our concept of God is critical for understanding the recurring theme in the collective evidence that everyone is a “saved” soul who automatically inherits eternity.
+Expanding our concept of the Source is critical for understanding the recurring theme that everyone is a “saved” soul who automatically inherits eternity.
 That’s just the way life is set up.
-When we view God as a judgmental and wrathful fellow, we fall prey to erroneous and limiting images.
-With this model, an eternal hell is a possibility and we wonder whether we’ll fritter or be annihilated after death.
+When you view E.L.G.O.D. as a judgmental and wrathful fellow, you fall prey to erroneous and limiting images.
+With this model, an eternal hell is a possibility and you wonder whether you’ll fry forever or be annihilated after death.

-A more comprehensive and accurate understanding of the Divine makes such fears ludicrous.
-When we really grasp how loving, forgiving, and understanding Spirit is, any questions about salvation and eternal life seem silly.
-We each are part and parcel of the Source.
-How can we ever be apart from It?
+A more comprehensive and accurate understanding of All That Is makes such fears ludicrous.
+When you really grasp how loving, forgiving, and understanding One Mind is, any questions about salvation and eternal life seem silly.
+You are part and parcel of the Source.
+How can you ever really be apart from It?

 * * * * * * *

-A cyclical system of lifetimes is one way I can understand the paradox of an omniscient/omnipresent/omnipotent Presence and the multitude of sufferings on earth.
-Source Energy allows freedom of choice even when our choices result in suffering for self and others.
-But earthly sufferings that seem so great to us last only a blink of an eye when compared to eternity.
-Spiritual immortality allows us to learn—even from suffering and death—while eventually making better distinctions about right living.
+A cyclical system of lifetimes is one way I can understand the paradox of an omniscient, omnipresent, omnipotent Creator and the multitude of sufferings on earth.
+Life Source allows freedom of choice even when your choices, or those of others, result in suffering.
+Earthly suffering that seems to last so long exists for only a blink of an eye when compared to the span of eternity.
+A greater knowledge of your immortality helps you make better decisions about right living.

-The statement “we all are created equal” is a cruel joke from a purely earthly angle since a great and seemingly unjust array of inequities exists.
-From a more cosmic viewpoint, however, each person is created equal.
-Much evidence shows that we each are indestructible beings of energy, inseparable from and made in the image of the Creator.
+The statement “we all are created equal” is a cruel joke from a purely earthly perspective since a great and seemingly unjust array of inequities exists.
+From a greater reality viewpoint, however, each person is created equal as an indestructible being of energy that is inseparable from Creator.
 Only from this perspective can earthly events make sense.

 For example, if this life is all there is, what about criminals and societal offenders who get off scot-free?
-What about those who don’t seem to get a fair shake—children who die at a young age, the mentally retarded, addicts, and those who suffer greatly?
-If we have only this one chance, justice does not always prevail and many people have a valid grievance.
+What about those who don’t seem to get a fair shake: children who cross over at a young age, the mentally retarded, addicts, and those who suffer greatly?
+If there is only this one chance on earth, justice clearly does not always prevail and many people have a valid grievance.

 While we’re examining apparent injustices, are we really to believe that our short lives on earth determine our fate forever?
-That those relatively few years—with all the confusion, temptation, fear, and ignorance on earth—determine whether we frolic in heaven or roast in hell for eternity?
+That those relatively few years—with all the confusion, pain, imbalance, temptation, fear, and ignorance on earth—determine whether we frolic in heaven or roast in hell for eternity?
 An all loving and wise Creator can surely do better than that.
-Reincarnation is the great equalizer that explains apparent human injustices and other existential quandaries.
+CLEs are the great equalizer that explain apparent human injustices and other existential quandaries.

-I conducted a survey on the most pressing questions about religion and spirituality.
-Among the hundreds of responses were many “why” questions: “Why would God let anyone burn in hell forever?
+I conducted a survey on the most pressing questions about life, death and afterlife.
+Among the hundreds of responses were many why questions: “Why would God let anyone burn in hell forever?
 Why did He take my little child?
 Why does God allow so much injustice on earth?
 Why can’t I discover what my mission in life is?
 Why do I feel so confused and hopeless about helping others?”

-Most responses contained heart-rending details that reflected the immense suffering and struggle behind their questions.
+Most responses contained heart-rending details that reflected the immense struggle and suffering behind their questions.

-What if there were a sign by a roller coaster ride: “Everyone who rides on this will die.
-In addition, most of you will also burn afterward in a fiery pit forever.”
+What if there were a sign by a roller coaster ride: ‘All who ride on this will die.
+In addition, most of you will also burn afterward forever.’

 Would you want to go on such a ride?
 Of course not.
-Yet, ridiculous as it sounds, this represents a common teaching about what a Creator of unfathomable wisdom and love plans for us.
-No wonder so many people are confused about or want nothing to do with religion and spirituality.
+Yet, ridiculous as it sounds, this represents a common teaching about what a Creator of unfathomable wisdom and love plans for Its creation.
+No wonder so many people are confused about or want nothing to do with religion.
 It’s not a mystery why so many are grappling with fear, guilt and disempowerment.

-On the other hand, what if the sign said: “Everyone who goes on this rollercoaster will complete the ride safely and securely.
+On the other hand, what if the sign said: ‘Everyone who goes on this rollercoaster will complete the ride safely and securely.
 There will, however, be some thrills and chills along the way.
 It may be a little scary at times as you go through ups and downs along the tracks.
-You might even feel confused during the loops and temporarily lose your orientation about what is up and down.
 But don’t worry.
-All of you will arrive safely and be more courageous and wise for the experience.”
+All of you will arrive safely and be more courageous and wise for the experience.’

-The latter description is a fairly accurate one for this roller coaster ride we call life on planet earth.
-In fact, it’s a beautiful analogy for the enlightened perspective that emerges when we realize the underlying spiritual reality—the unseen energetic matrix—that is the foundation of all life.
+The latter description is a fairly accurate one for the roller coaster ride called life on planet earth.
+In fact, it’s a beautiful analogy for the enlightened perspective that emerges when you realize the unseen energetic matrix that is the foundation of all life.

 Now back to the questions.
 Based on the nine categories of evidence, much light is shed on these justifiable concerns.

-- “Why would God let anyone burn in hell forever?”
+1.Why would God let anyone burn in hell forever

-Ditto about the nature of All That Is.
-The injustices only seem that way when we look at a very small sliver of life instead of the entire pie.
-Eternity is a very long time; justice is always served even though it doesn’t seem that way in this short lifetime.
-The principles of karma reflect the way the universe works; we reap what we sow, inexorably.
-The model of reincarnation sheds much light on this subject.
+Ditto about the nature of Creator.
+The injustices only seem that way when you look at a small slice of life instead of the entire pie.
+Eternity is a very long time; justice is always served even though it may not seem that way in this short earthly experience.
+The principles of karma reflect the way the universe works; you reap what you sow, inexorably.

-Knowing that living and dying are completely safe, fair and purposeful allows you to face each day—no matter what your outer circumstances—with faith, courage and clarity.
+Knowing that living and dying are completely safe, fair and purposeful allows you to face each day—no matter what your outer circumstances—with faith, courage, clarity, and style.

-* * * * * *
+* * * * * * *